guns2410/meteor-ddpconnector/README.md

 # meteor-ddpconnector
 ## Connect Meteor Servers over DDP Connection (Works on Galaxy)

-If you have tried meteorhacks:cluster which is a great package, this package does not work on Galaxy.
+If you have tried meteorhacks:cluster which is a great package, it does not work on Galaxy.

 Now, why do we need this package on Galaxy.
 Microservices!